marlonklc/rabbit-example/README.md

 ```

 [PUT] http://localhost:3000/task/{id}/next-step \
 API responsible to run a next step proccess to task.
-It produces a message on rabbit to run a procces on background (consumer).
+It produces (rabbit producer) a message on rabbit to run a procces (rabbit consumer) on background.
 ```
 doesn't have body to request
 ```